Breast Cancer Treatment Overview

 Beware of herbal remedies that claim to cure cancer.
 Anything potent enough to affect tumor cells is likely to have serious side effects and should be taken only under a doctor's supervision.

-A study reported in the May 25, 2005, edition of the Journal of the American Medical Association found that something as simple as taking a walk a few times a week may improve your chances of surviving breast cancer.
+A study reported in the Journal of the American Medical Association found that something as simple as taking a walk a few times a week may improve your chances of surviving breast cancer.
 Women in the study who walked from 3 to 5 hours per week at about 3 miles per hour were half as likely to die from the disease than women who didn't exercise.
 And you don't even have to work up much of a sweat -- the study didn't find any evidence that increasing the intensity of the exercise resulted in a significantly greater benefit.

 For recent news about breast cancer: